dineshladi/datamusings/_pages/about.md

 ---

 Hello world!
 This is Dinesh.
-I am a Data Scientist.
+I am a Data Scientist based in Bangalore,India.

 ### Interests
 * Data Science/Visualization